mmlacak/crochess/README.md

 - pycairo (1.18.2)
 - GTK+ cairo (1.16.0)

-Versions in brackets are those I'm using.
-Older versions should also work since nothing too fancy was used.
+Versions in brackets are those I was using, newer versions also work. \
+Older versions should work, since nothing too fancy was used from those dependencies.

 To compile book itself into PDF, you'll need minimal LaTeX installation, with following packages: